HarleyCoops/n8nMCP/README.md

 ---

 By following these steps, you can build advanced AI-powered workflows in n8n that dynamically leverage external tools via MCP, enabling powerful automation with minimal manual coding.

+## n8n MCP Server

+A standalone MCP server for managing n8n workflows from Claude Code lives in [`mcp_n8n/`](mcp_n8n/).
+The directory contains exhaustive setup instructions, configuration samples, and Python source code for the server.
+Follow that guide after your Docker instance is running to register the tool with Claude Code.